christophgietl/pisco/README.md

 ## Usage

-When starting Pisco, you need to provide the name of the Sonos device (i.e. Sonos room) you want to control.
+When starting Pisco,
+you need to provide the name of the Sonos device (i.e. Sonos room) you want to control:

 ```shell
 ./pisco.py Leseecke # Replace 'Leseecke' by the name of your Sonos device.